 Kelly came to USF after serving as the chief operating officer for the College Football Playoff (2012-18) and playing an instrumental role in launching the highly successful playoff.
 He previously served as associate athletic director for external affairs at USF under former director of athletics and Tampa Bay legend Lee Roy Selmon.
-Kelly returns to the university with nearly 25 years of experience in college and professional athletics.
+Kelly returned to the university with nearly 25 years of experience in college and professional athletics.

 A founding board member of the Collegiate Event and Facilities Management Association (CEFMA), Kelly currently serves on the President’s Board of Advisors for St. Thomas University (Miami Gardens, FL), the Board of Trustees for St. John’s College High School (Washington, D.C.), the Board of Advisors for the University of North Carolina’s Center for Research in Intercollegiate Athletics and the National Sports Advisory Committee for the American Arbitration Association.
-He also proudly serves as an officer for the College Football Playoff Foundation and was instrumental in the development of its Extra Yard for Teachers initiative that focuses on elevating the teaching profession by inspiring and empowering quality teachers.

 A passionate supporter of the sports administration and event management industries, Kelly has served as an adjunct faculty member at the University of Tampa and St. Thomas University, and has lectured at dozens of colleges around the country.
 In 2006, Kelly was named to the Sports Business Journal’s “Forty Under 40” and was presented with St. Thomas University’s Distinguished Alumnus Award.